 “Our house will smell if it goes pee on the carpets”

-“We will be chained to the house and have to cut dinner and outings short to be back by certain hours to walk the dog”
+“We will have to cut dinner and outings short to be back by certain hours to walk the dog”

 “The dog will destroy the furniture”

-“We are living in a place that snows 5 months out of the year and is freezing November through April- do you really want to walk the dog in sub-zero temps when the sidewalks are icy?”
+“We are living in a place that snows 5 months out of the year and is freezing November through late March- do you really want to walk the dog in sub-zero temps when the sidewalks are icy?”

 “It will cost us thousands of dollars each time we go from post to post for airfare, vaccinations, etc.”

 The irony is that my husband wanted a dog, yet I am the one who is doing the bulk of the work!!
 I have spent a lot of time researching natural and organic dog foods, watching hours of YouTube video on dog training, and ordering all the things for the dog (LED dog collar, Kong toys, dog treat container, doggie bowls, dental bones, mat to go under the dog bowls, dog brush, dog treats, dog food, carpet deodorizer, doggie bags, etc.).
-Every day I feed her, walk her, sweep up massive amounts of dog hair, and spend 10+ hours a day with her while my husband is at his job.
+Every day I feed her, walk her, sweep up massive amounts of dog hair while my husband is at his job.

 Without further ado, I present to you our new fur baby, Mila!